Fishing vessel: Modern fishing trawler

 The Portuguese muletta and the British dogger were early types of sailing trawler in use before the 17th century and onward, but the modern fishing trawler was developed in the 19th century.

-By the early 19th century, the fishermen at Brixham, needed to expand their fishing area further than ever before due to the ongoing depletion of stocks that was occurring in the overfished waters of South Devon.
+By the early 19th century, the fishermen at Brixham needed to expand their fishing area further than ever before due to the ongoing depletion of stocks that was occurring in the overfished waters of South Devon.
 The Brixham trawler that evolved there was of a sleek build and had a tall gaff rig, which gave the vessel sufficient speed to make long-distance trips out to the fishing grounds in the ocean.
 They were also sufficiently robust to be able to tow large trawls in deep water.
-The great trawling fleet that built up at Brixham, earned the village the title of 'Mother of Deep-Sea Fisheries'.
+The great trawling fleet that built up at Brixham earned the village the title of 'Mother of Deep-Sea Fisheries'.

-This revolutionary design made large scale trawling in the ocean possible for the first time, resulting in a massive migration of fishermen from the ports in the South of England, to villages further north, such as Scarborough, Hull, Grimsby, Harwich and Yarmouth, that were points of access to the large fishing grounds in the Atlantic Ocean.
+This revolutionary design made large-scale trawling in the ocean possible for the first time, resulting in a massive migration of fishermen from the ports in the South of England to villages further north, such as Scarborough, Hull, Grimsby, Harwich and Yarmouth, that were points of access to the large fishing grounds in the Atlantic Ocean.

 The small village of Grimsby grew to become the largest fishing port in the world by the mid 19th century.
 With the tremendous expansion in the fishing industry, the Grimsby Dock Company was formed in 1846.
 The dock covered 25 acre and was formally opened by Queen Victoria in 1854 as the first modern fishing port.
 The facilities incorporated many innovations of the time - the dock gates and cranes were operated by hydraulic power, and the 300 ft Grimsby Dock Tower was built to provide a head of water with sufficient pressure by William Armstrong.

 The elegant Brixham trawler spread across the world, influencing fishing fleets everywhere.
-Their distinctive sails inspired the song Red Sails in the Sunset, written aboard a Brixham sailing trawler called the Torbay Lass.
+Their distinctive sails inspired the song 'Red Sails in the Sunset', written aboard a Brixham sailing trawler called the Torbay Lass.
 By the end of the 19th century, there were over 3,000 fishing trawlers in commission in Britain, with almost 1,000 at Grimsby.
 These trawlers were sold to fishermen around Europe, including from the Netherlands and Scandinavia.
 Twelve trawlers went on to form the nucleus of the German fishing fleet.

-Although fishing vessel designed increasingly began to converge around the world, local conditions still often led the development of different types of fishing boats.
+Although fishing vessel design increasingly began to converge around the world, local conditions still often led the development of different types of fishing boats.
 The Lancashire nobby was used down the north west coast of England as a shrimp trawler from 1840 until World War II.
 The Manx nobby was used around the Isle of Man as a herring drifter.
 The fifie was also used as a herring drifter along the east coast of Scotland from the 1850s until well into the 20th century.